Deforestation of the Amazon rainforest: History

 In the pre-Columbian era, certain parts of the Amazon rainforest were densely populated and cultivated.
 However, European colonization in the 16th century, driven by the pursuit of gold and later by the rubber boom, depopulated the region due to diseases and slavery, leading to forest regrowth.

 Until the 1970s, access to the largely roadless interior of the forest was challenging, and it remained mostly intact apart from partial clearing along the rivers.
 Deforestation escalated after the construction of highways penetrating deep into the forest, such as the Trans-Amazonian Highway in 1972.

 Challenges arose in parts of the Amazon where poor soil conditions made plantation-based agriculture unprofitable.
 The crucial turning point in deforestation occurred when colonists began establishing farms within the forest during the 1960s.
 Their farming practices relied on crop cultivation and the slash-and-burn method.
 However, due to soil fertility loss and weed invasion, the colonists struggled to effectively manage their fields and crops.

-Indigenous areas in the Peruvian Amazon, like the Urarina's Chambira River Basin, experience limited soil productivity, leading to the continual clearing of new lands by indigenous horticulturalists.
+Indigenous areas in the Peruvian Amazon, like the Urarina Chambira River Basin, experience limited soil productivity, leading to the continual clearing of new lands by indigenous horticulturalists.
 Cattle raising dominated Amazonian colonization as it required less labor, generated acceptable profits, and involved land under state ownership.
 While promoted as a reforestation measure, the privatization of land was criticized for potentially encouraging further deforestation and disregarding the rights of Peru's indigenous people, who typically lack formal title to land.
 The associated law, known as Law 840, faced significant resistance and was eventually repealed as unconstitutional.

 Illegal deforestation in the Amazon increased in 2015 after decades of decline, driven primarily by consumer demand for products like palm oil.
 Brazilian farmers clear land to accommodate the growing demand for crops such as palm oil and soy.
 Deforestation releases significant amounts of carbon, and if current levels continue, the remaining forests worldwide could disappear within 100 years.
 The Brazilian government implemented the RED (reducing emissions from deforestation and forest degradation) program to combat deforestation, providing support to various African countries through education programs and financial contributions.

 In January 2019, Brazil's president, Jair Bolsonaro, issued an executive order granting the agriculture ministry oversight over certain Amazon lands.
 This decision has been supported by cattle ranchers and mining companies but criticized for endangering indigenous populations and contributing to Brazil's relative contribution to global climate change.

 Reports from the year 2021 indicated a 22% increase in deforestation from the previous year, reaching the highest level since 2006.